MADISON

 Madison and Puli raised empty hands.
 Madison's arms shook.
 She locked her elbows to hide it.

-"We're Hegal's Guild," she said.
+"We're Hegal's Guild," Madison said.
 Her voice was raw—scraped out, hollow, the voice of someone who had screamed on a swamp road an hour ago and hadn't recovered.
 "Party Five.
-Ambushed on the north road.
 We need entry now."

-"Everyone says that," the guard replied.
-He descended the stair with two others, lantern in one hand, spear in the other.
+"Picket vouch or no, I open for names," the guard replied, descending the stair with two others, lantern in one hand, spear in the other.
 His face was weathered, middle-aged, skeptical in the particular way of men who guarded gates for a living and had learned that desperation and deception wore the same face.
 "Who's your leader?"

 Madison swallowed.
 The word came up like a stone from deep water.